Intro

 How Does Nerve Stimulation Work?

-Another type of nerve stimulation is spinal cord stimulation (SCS).
-This technique involves the implantation of a small device, similar to a pacemaker, into the spinal cord.
+- Spinal cord stimulation (SCS) This technique involves the implantation of a small device, similar to a pacemaker, into the spinal cord.
 The device delivers electrical impulses to the spinal cord, which can effectively interrupt the pain signals before they reach the brain.

 Overall, nerve stimulation techniques such as TENS, SCS, and specific exercises can be effective in treating sciatica-related pain.
 They provide a non-invasive and drug-free alternative for individuals seeking relief from the debilitating symptoms of sciatica.
 By targeting the sciatic nerve and interrupting the pain signals, these techniques offer a viable option for managing and alleviating sciatica-related pain.